 - 49: % increase in visits to the hotel’s website via the restaurant page as an entry point excluding visits from Facebook (as compared to the previous eight weeks)

-The increase in fan involvement and engagement on Facebook is quite clear, and those fans showed an obvious extended interest in the restaurant by actively downloading and viewing the photos, videos and menus.
+The increase in fan involvement and engagement on Facebook is quite clear, and those fans showed an obvious extended interest in the restaurant by actively downloading and viewing the photos, videos, and menus.

 The most interesting stat from the results however is the final point: the 49% increase in visits directly to the restaurant page, NOT counting traffic from Facebook.
 This means that the promotion created enough buzz about the restaurant that it drove a significant spike in user interest to the point that users were specifically searching for the restaurant from search engines.

 The value of any one promotion has to be uniquely tailored to the needs of your brand.
 By targeting the right kinds of social media users, you can make sure you are building a fan base of potential customers rather than just building numbers.
-A Like is just a Like, but a fan who has actual interest in the services you provide is somebody with significant value as a potential customer and a brand advocate.
+A Like is just a Like, but a fan who has an actual interest in the services you provide is somebody with significant value as a potential customer and a brand advocate.

 Contributed by Mike Supple, Sr. Social Media Manager